wspr/lualdap/README.md

 [![codecov](https://codecov.io/gh/lualdap/lualdap/branch/master/graph/badge.svg)](https://codecov.io/gh/lualdap/lualdap)

 LuaLDAP is a simple interface from Lua to an LDAP client, in fact it is a bind to OpenLDAP or to Active Directory Service Interfaces (ADSI).
 It enables a Lua program to:

 * Connect to an LDAP server;
 * Execute any operation (search, add, compare, delete, modify and rename);
 * Retrieve entries and references of the search result.

-# License

-LuaLDAP is free software and uses the same license as Lua 5.1.

-# Dependencies
+# Installation

 Current version is 1.2.3.
 It was developed for Lua 5.1, 5.2 and 5.3,
 and both OpenLDAP 2.1 or newer and ADSI.

+# Source code directory structure

 Files in the distribution: